TaylorHartsfield/ReactWeatherApp/README.md

 # ReactWeatherApp
-Built entirely with React.
+### Built entirely with React and CSS.
 A fully client-side rendered weather app that toggles between C and F unit types.
 Users can search any city and see the current weather.